getsentry/sentry-java/docs/context.rst

          * Examples that use the SentryClient instance directly.
          */
         public void instanceAPIExample() {
+            // Create a SentryClient instance that you manage manually.
             SentryClient sentryClient = SentryClientFactory.sentryClient();

             // Get the current context instance.